brianhornsby/kodi-addons/README.md

-# xbmc-addons
+# Kodi Addons Development Scripts

-This repository contains scripts that I call from the [SourceTree](http://www.sourcetreeapp.com/) Git client, using Custom Actions, to perform certain tasks related to my XBMC addons development.
+This repository contains scripts that I call from the [SourceTree](http://www.sourcetreeapp.com/) Git client, using Custom Actions, to perform certain tasks related to my Kodi addons development.

 ##### Important Notes